Ganasekhar-gif/mcp-edtech-agent/README.md

 # 🧠 Sunbird Ed AI Assistant (MCP Protocol Integration)

 This project is a prototype AI assistant integrated with the **Sunbird Ed** learning platform using **Model Context Protocol (MCP)** concepts.
-The goal is to enable contextual, conversational support for learners and admins, powered by **LLaMA 3** (via Ollama) and mock Sunbird APIs.
+The goal is to enable contextual, conversational support for learners and admins, powered by **LLaMA 3** (via Ollama) and Sunbird APIs.

 > ✅ Successfully demonstrates API tooling, agent reasoning, and installation-level context using mocked data.